You forget all about the busy life, annoying noise and agreements by this experience.

 This phenomenon is an experience of a lifetime to watch when the sky comes alive with the glow of blue-green flickering lights.

-The Northern Lights are born on the Sun.
+The Northern Lights, also called Aurora Borealis, are born on the Sun.
 Electrically charged particles are catapulted off the surface of the Sun in the aftermath of powerful solar storms.
 Some of these particles travel towards the Earth.
 When they reach the planet, they are conducted in the protective magnetic fields towards the magnetic North and South Poles.

 In a ring-shaped pattern around the magnetic poles, the particles encounter the upper layers of the atmosphere.
 In a process identical to the one that occurs inside a fluorescent light, energy is released as light, that we can observe from the Earth.
 Most Northern Lights “displays” take place at the height of around 100 km above the Earth’s surface.

 The Northern Lights belt stretches along the coast of Northern Norway from Lofoten to the North Cape.
 It means that Northern Norway is the perfect place to observe this natural phenomenon.
 In fact, the Northern Lights are more commonly seen here than anywhere else in the world.
 Svalbard (Spitsbergen) is a little farther from the belt, but here you can also see the Northern Lights in mid-winter.